Explore our interactive map

 Turquoise Mountain was established to restore not only the city's former beauty and to keep its famous craft skills alive, but also a sense of pride in Afghanistan's culture. i am enormously proud of all that Turquoise Mountain has achieved in these endeavours.

-TURQUOISE MOUNTAIN IS REGENERATING HISTORIC AREAS, REVIVING AFGHAN TRADITIONAL ARTS AND ARCHITECTURE, CREATING JOBS, SKILLS AND A RENEWED SENSE OF NATIONAL PRIDE FOR AFGHAN MEN AND WOMEN.
+TURQUOISE MOUNTAIN IS REGENERATING HISTORIC AREAS, REVIVING AFGHAN TRADITIONAL ARTS AND ARCHITECTURE, CREATING JOBS, SKILLS AND A RENEWED SENSE OF PRIDE FOR AFGHAN MEN AND WOMEN.